cthompson0/castles-and-creatures-game/README.md

 ### Installing

-Download the repo into a local folder and navigate to the folder within terminal using:
-> cd /directory_name/folder_name/

 Once inside the game directory run:
 > bundle install

 In order to install all the necessary dependencies.

 ### Running tests
-RSpec will be required for running these tests.
-By typing
+You can run the entire test suite from the root directory with
+> rspec

+Alternatively, you can run tests individually with
 > rspec (file_spec.rb)

-You can run the desired test file.
-Alternatively,
-> rspec test/unit/

-Will run all the test files in the selected folder.

 ### Running the Game
 By typing